Greenwolf/social_mapper/README.md

 python -m pip install --no-cache-dir -r requirements.txt
 ```

-On Mac look through the setup/setup-mac.txt file to view some additional xcode, brew and xquartz installation instructions
+On Mac look through the setup/setup-mac.txt file to view some additional xcode, brew and xquartz installation instructions.

-4) Provide Social Mapper with Credentials to log into social media services:
+4) Provide Social Mapper with credentials to log into social media services:

 ```
 Open social_mapper.py and enter social media credentials into global variables at the top of the file